-Applications will be accepted for PLA Digital Literacy Workshop Incentives until June 2, 2023.
+The deadline has been extended and applications will now be accepted for PLA Digital Literacy Workshop Incentives until June 11, 2023.
 To be considered, your library’s application must be submitted through ALA’s online grant administration system.
 For more information about using our system, please visit ALA’s How to Apply webpage.

 You may preview the PLA Digital Literacy Workshop Incentive application (PDF) before beginning your submission.